Is Self-Reflection Hurting You?

 So how can we ensure our own introspection is the good kind, the kind that promotes change in the right direction?

-Keys to Positive Self-Reflection
+Keys to Productive Self-Reflection and Self-Awareness

 As I wrote in a prior post, offering yourself compassion when you’ve received negative feedback or learned disappointing news is the essential first step for understanding what went wrong.